YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 ``http://query.yahooapis.com/v1/public/yql?q=select * from local.search where query=”pizza”``

 Fortunately, YUI’s YQL module forms the URL and makes the call for you, so you just need to form the YQL statement.
-With that, let’s look at the YQL module.
+With that being said, let’s look at the YQL module.

 ..
 05_lesson_yql-module: